MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 The batch job retrieves all the item entries in the statistics period and inserts them as lines in the Intrastat journal.
 You can edit the lines if needed.

 > [!IMPORTANT]
->  The batch job retrieves only the entries that contain a country/region code for which an Intrastat code has been entered on the **Countries/Regions** window.
+>  The batch job retrieves only the entries that contain a country/region code for which an Intrastat code has been entered in the **Countries/Regions** window.
 Therefore, you must enter Intrastat codes for the country/region codes for which you will run the batch job.

 ### Report Intrastat on a form or a file
 To get the information that is required on the Intrastat form from the statistical authorities, you must print the **Intrastat – Form** report.
 Before you can do this, you must prepare the Intrastat journal and fill it in.
 If you have both sales and purchase transactions, you must complete a separate form for each type, so that you must print the report two times.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Intrastat Journals**, and then choose the related link.
-2. On the **Intrastat Journal** window, choose the relevant journal batch in the **Batch Name** field.
+2. In the **Intrastat Journal** window, choose the relevant journal batch in the **Batch Name** field.
 3. If you have not already done this, fill in the journal manually or choose **Suggest Lines**.
 4. Choose the **Prints Intrastat Journal** action.
 5. On the **Intrastat Jnl.
 Line** FastTab, add a **Type** filter and then specify whether this is a **Receipt** or a **Shipment**.